Shadoward/nelallrename/README.md

 ## Introduction

-This python script will remane the .all and create a log based on the *-Positionfbf or *-.fbz file.
+This python script will remane the .all and create a log based on the *-Position.fbf or *-.fbz file.

 ## Setup

 Several modules need to be install before using the script.
 You will need:

-+ `$ pushd somepath\nelallremane`
++ `$ pushd somepath\splallremane`
 + `$ pip install .`

 ## Usage